janstary/ftp/README.md

 override the autodetection, and run `./configure` again.

-For example, you might need to edit `CFLAGS` and `LDFLAGS` to point to thr required libraries and their headers.
-In particular, you will need a recent enough `libtls` from [http://mandoc.bsd.lv/](LibreSSL).
+For example, you might need to edit `CFLAGS` and `LDFLAGS` to point to the required libraries and their headers.
+In particular, you will need a recent enough `libtls` from [LibreSSL](https://www.libressl.org/).
 See `configure.example` for the details.

 Read `config.h` and check that the `#define HAVE_*` lines